 Regarding the claim – under the photo of the Quintette at Claridges Hotel in 1934, I am not convinced about this.
 I doubt that Django even knew Marcel Bianchi in 1934.

 Attached is a photo of Django playing Bianchi’s Carbonnell in 1937. – Regards, Roger S Baxter

 The personnel is L-R Marcel Bianchi, Django, Stephane Grappelli, Jerry Mengo, Coleman Hawkins & Andre Dupont.

 In Marseille Arthur Carbonell-Torres II was actively producing fine guitars until he ended his very full career in 1975.
-His father had been a guitar maker in Valencia before he opened a workshop in Marseille around 1922 where he taught his son the craft.
-After the 2nd world war the son turned to the construction of concert guitars (numbered from about 300 to 580).
-He taught the craft to Joel Laplane who had taken over the workshop in 1975.
+His father had been a Guitar maker in Valencia before he opened a workshop in Marseille around 1922 where he taught his son the craft.
+After WW2 the son turned to the construction of concert guitars (numbered from about 300 to 580).
+He taught the craft to Joel Laplane who had taken over the Workshop in 1975.